KqSMea8/AirplayServer/README.md

 **-b**: Hide the black background behind the video

 **-a (hdmi|analog|off)**: Set audio output device

+**-l**: Enables low-latency mode.
+Low-latency mode reduces latency by effectively rendering audio and video frames as soon as they are received, ignoring the associated timestamps.
+As a side effect, playback will be choppy and audio-video sync will be noticably off.

+**-d**: Enables debug logging.
+Will lead to choppy playback due to heavy console output.

 **-v/-h**: Displays short help and version information